krish-32/NewsEdu/README.md

-"A simple web app for news/article readers"
+##A simple web app for news/article readers.